 About SUNY Empire State College Information Technology Services

 SUNY Empire State College Information Technology Services (ITS) serves to provide technology infrastructure and systems, administrative and academic computing applications, and technical support services to the College’s students, faculty, and staff.
 Organizationally, the division is composed of five groups: Educational and Emerging Technologies (EET), Enterprise Architecture and Applications (EAA), Enterprise Systems and Infrastructure (ESI), Project Management (PM), and User Technical Support (UTS).
-These five groups compose a service organization that reports to the Associate Vice President for Information Technology and Chief Technology Officer.
+These five groups compose a service organization that reports to the Chief Information Officer.

 Educational and Emerging Technologies

 The Educational and Emerging Technologies Group works to build and maintain physical and virtual learning spaces for the College.
 This Group focuses on campus collaborations with faculty and instructional designers to derive use cases that drive learning space technology design and decision-making.
 Additionally, this Group serves to facilitate an on-going discussion related to emerging technologies used as teaching or learning tools in today’s higher education learning environments.
 The Group supports all College-wide enterprise educational technology applications, systems, and tools including the Learning Management System, Learning Object Repository, Content Delivery Network, e-Portfolio, and more.
 Moreover, this Group is involved with support for digital and metaliteracy professional development, including personal learning clouds.
 Educational and Emerging Technologies works to ensure technologies interoperate in a reliable manner, are robust in functionality, and transparent to faculty and students who use them.